 During COVID times, the congregation gathers for multi-platform worship both on Zoom and in person.
 Information on accessing Zoom is on the home page of the website.
-Masks are required at all times while inside the church buildings.
+Masks are required at all times during the service and while inside the church buildings.
+There will be no food or drinks served after the worship service.

 There is no set Unitarian Universalist liturgy.
 At UUSO, after the chimes ring, there is a musical prelude, a time to quiet down and enter the spirit of worship.
 We welcome the congregation, offer invitation to upcoming events, and greet one another.
 The chalice, symbol of Unitarian Universalism, is lit.
 We sing hymns, listen to music, meditate or pray, and share our Joys and Sorrows.
 Central to our worship service is the sermon or reflection.
 This piece, often delivered by our minister or by members of our congregation or the wider community, is an invitation to explore a question of deeper meaning, or a challenge to truly live our lives by our principles, making the world better for all its people.
 An offering to support the work of the congregation and local organizations is collected.
 Every month, a local organization in agreement with the Unitarian Universalist principles, is chosen to receive one half of the offering.
 We close each service with a hymn, benediction, and postlude.